GODMASTER841/CrosshairX-launcher/README.md

 # this app will not getting any more updates
- not like anyone give a fk but it was a fun projact to have
+ not like anyone give a fk but it was a fun project to have

 Last Update: Thursday February 26, 2026